 Hilton is derided in the points community, but they’re my go-to.
 It’s case-by-case, as are all points redemptions.
 But maybe it’s time to give Hilton points a look – especially if you have a certain destination in mind.

-The personal version (Ascend card) WILL count toward 5/24, but the small business version will NOT.
-And with both, you can earn 100,000 Hilton points with the welcome offer.
+The personal version (Surpass card) WILL count toward 5/24, but the small business version will NOT.
+And with both, you can earn a big amount of Hilton points with the welcome offer.
 If you’re over 5/24, go for it!

 Concerned you won’t be able to earn the bonus?
 Amex now explicitly tells you during the application process whether or not you’ll earn it.
 So there’s no risk – even if you’ve had either card before.